Wolverine971/9takes/src/blog/enneagram/how-to-navigate-early-relationship-stages.md

   <li><strong>Recognize emotional needs:</strong> Acknowledge and express your own emotional needs in relationships.</li>
 </ul>

-<h3>Deepening the Connection: Sharing Intellectual Vulnerability</h3>
+### Deepening the Connection: Sharing Intellectual Vulnerability

 <p><strong>Admit knowledge gaps:</strong> Share an experience of feeling intellectually out of depth.
 For example: "At a recent work presentation, I realized how much I still have to learn about this field.
 It was humbling but also exciting."
 This vulnerability shows you're comfortable not knowing everything and open to growth.</p>